-Hello, I'm Briony, a freelance book designer, sea swimmer and mother on a mission to get her family outdoors more often and more easily.
+Hello, I’m Briony, a freelance designer, sea swimmer and mother-on-a-mission to get her family outdoors more often and more easily.
 I live by the beach in Bournemouth, England, but spend far too much time sat at a desk working.

-I have a nine year-old son with sensory issues who would watch TV all day if allowed (while playing Minecraft on a tablet and clutching a remote control) and a seven-year old daughter who loves fairies, forests and colouring.
+I have a 12 year-old autistic son who would watch TV all day if allowed (while playing Minecraft on a tablet and clutching a remote control) and a 9 year-old daughter who loves dancing, forests and drawing.

 As a parent, my life sometimes feels like an endless to-do list of work, school runs, appointments, play dates, and chores… which doesn’t leave much time for fun with my children.

 My own childhood holidays were spent camping in a giant orange canvas tent, which filled the car, and took three hours to pitch.
 We slept on an old roll of actual carpet and ate flavoured packet rice for tea.
 I was a girl-guide and went on guide camps, where I learnt how to make washing-up stands and towel rails out of sticks (bet they didn’t learn that in the scouts!) .
 Later, I went to Glastonbury Festival a lot.

 A year spent living on a yacht in Croatia, with few possessions, felt beautifully liberating.
 That escape from society, our desire for stuff and status, gave me a taste for it.

 My home is surrounded by great camping sites, yet I used to find myself staying in at the weekends watching X-Factorwith my family because the very idea of camping seemed like a lot of hard work for just one or two nights.